Which are the colours and colour combinations that distinguish the Swiss style?

-We were pleased to notice a certain affinity with the DS9color range, the new Prodir pen.
+We were pleased to notice a certain affinity with the DS9 colour range, the new Prodir pen.
 We consider it as a confirmation of our Swissness.

 Fabian Burghardt: Absolutely.
 And I am not surprised since it is a Swiss product: the minimalist design and the bright range of colours are a real proof.
-Amongs all I appreciate the shades of green and gray which are typical of the International Style that originated in Switzerland.
-I was pleasantly impressed by your communication: I really like the product images and the font that you used for your blog: Avenir, my favorite!
+Among other things I appreciate the shades of green and grey which are typical of the International Style that originated in Switzerland.
+I was pleasantly impressed by your communication: I really like the product images and the font that you used for your blog: Avenir, my favourite!

 Thanks Fabian!
 Nice meeting you and good luck.